roooodcastro/gemsetcleaner/README.md

 # Gemset Cleaner

-This is a simple script to uninstall unused gems in your Rails projects.
+This is a simple script to uninstall unused gems in your Ruby projects.
-The main goal if this script is to save disk space, for example if you have an SSD Linux install.
+The main goal of this script is to save disk space, as this might be a concern if you have installed Linux on a small SSD, for example.

 Unused gems are gems which are not being used by the application's Gemfile.
-When you update a gem using bundler, it will only install the new version, but not uninstall the old one, so you'll end up with both gems installed on your system/gemset.
+When you update a gem using bundler, it will only install the new version, but not uninstall the old one, so you'll end up with both versions of the gem installed on your system/gemset.
 In the long run, you'll end up with many unused gems just hogging up disk space.

+**Warning**: This will uninstall **all** the gems which are not present in the `Gemfile.lock` file, so if you have a standalone gem that you use locally but should not be in the Gemfile (for example: the `nexus` gem which is used to upload new gems to a Nexus gem repository), these will also be removed.
+Dependencies, however, will remain.

 ## Requirements

 1. Linux.
 This script was not tested and may not work on MacOS systems.
 2. [RVM](https://rvm.io/).
 There is no Support for [rbenv](http://rbenv.org/)
 (yet).
-3. Having a valid Rails project with both `Gemfile` and `.ruby-version` files
+3. Having a valid Ruby project with both `Gemfile` and `.ruby-version` files

 ## Usage